sorbet/sorbet/README.md

   - Show `logger` output (increasing verbosity)
 - `--max-threads=1`
   - Useful for determining if you're dealing with a concurrency bug or not.
-  - Note that this will be really slow on pay-server!
 - `--wait-for-dbg`
   - Will freeze Sorbet on startup and wait for a debugger to attach
   - This is useful when you don't have control over launching the process (LSP)